Mastodon Democranomic

 One could sincerely ask, “Won’t proposing, discussing and voting on every rule slow things down a lot?”
 Certainly.
 Especially when compared to playing a regular pre-built tabletop game.
 But in a democranomic, players are building the game while they are playing it.
 Democranomics won’t move fast and will be spread over many sessions, possibly running the length of the project that’s built.
 Hopefully once the players build many of their meta-rules (rules about making rules) things will move faster.
-Meta-rules could also include ways that try to move things along, such as letting anyone call a vote at anytime to end discussion over a rule and begin voting on the rule (cloture).
-Another way to speed things up is to start playing a democranomic with a pre-built initial meta-rule set7 (possibly even with a predefined goal), rather than building one from scratch.
-Once the meta-rules get somewhat established (and they can always be changed), they are then used to discover and set a goal (if not preset) and build another set of rules called coordinations that define the actual operations the group’s real-world project.8 As in any participatory democracy, doing this constructively requires trust-based good-faith9 time-consuming possibly-frustrating deliberation and compromise.
+Meta-rules could also include ways that try to move things along, such as letting anyone call a vote at anytime to end discussion over a proposed rule and begin voting on the rule (cloture).
+Another way to speed things up is to start playing a democranomic with a pre-built initial meta-rule set8 (possibly even with a predefined goal), rather than building one from scratch.
+Once the meta-rules get somewhat established (and they can always be changed), they are then used to discover and set a goal (if not preset) and build another set of rules called coordinations that define the actual operations of the group’s real-world project.9 As in any participatory democracy, doing this constructively requires trust-based good-faith10 time-consuming possibly-frustrating deliberation and compromise.
 Potential players should know that part of a nomic is discussing proposed rules and interpreting how rules apply when unforeseen situations happen.
-So people in a rush for action and allergic to analysis-paralysis10 will not enjoy playing a nomic.
-As with anything, there is a balance to be found here, between consideration and progress.11
+So people in a rush for action and allergic to "analysis-paralysis"11 will not enjoy playing a nomic.
+As with anything, there is a balance to be found here, between consideration and progress.12

 Of course not every coordination can be specifically spelled-out in the rules.
-Doing so is unnecessary and would be too cumbersome.
+Doing so is unnecessary and overly cumbersome.
 For instance, a board game group does not need to create rules about what people should wear to their get-togethers.
-It is often better to rely on the group’s ability to informally work things out, and only build rules for situations where this does not naturally happen, or where it’s important for things to happen in a certain way.
+It is often better to rely on the group’s ability to informally work many things out, and only build rules for situations where this does not naturally happen, or where it’s important for things to happen in a certain way.
 For example, a group may wish to allow a deliberation to happen casually like a conversation, but they make a rule that anyone at any time can invoke a predefined “structured deliberation” because, in the past, the group realized that sometimes certain people dominate the informal deliberation.
 As another example, to ensure a consistent product, a restaurant co-op might make a rule defining a specific cinnamon bun recipe.
 Likewise, rules very distant to core operations may be unnecessary.
 It makes sense that a food-serving group wants to ensure cleanliness and so puts sanitation procedures into their rules, but a discussion group probably does not need such rules (unless viruses are a concern).
 Groups having difficulty agreeing on the appropriate uses of rules may need time to reach a shared understanding, or may collectively hold too wide a range of opinions to constructively collaborate.

 (Starting with the rules: 1.
 Each player takes turns proposing one rule change, such as an addition, alteration or removal of a rule.
 2. All rule proposals are immediately voted on with a show of hands.
 Those getting 50% or more are passed).